chiefenne/CNC_Controller/README.md

 # CNC Controller GUI

+> 🚧 **Work in Progress:** Hardware layout, firmware features, and UI visuals are evolving rapidly.
+Expect breaking changes and rough edges.

 ESP32-S3 powered touchscreen interface for my CNC wireless controller project.
 The firmware is built with PlatformIO, the Arduino framework, the TFT_eSPI driver, and LVGL for UI composition.
 Developed on ESP32-S3-DevKitC-1 with integrated USB and WiFi capabilities for seamless development and wireless communication.